 Libya Country Report

 Foreign companies entering Libya face severe risks to both personnel and property given the ongoing civil war.
 The current insecurity and political uncertainty have compounded other significant domestic obstacles to investment, such as non-tariff barriers, including the country's unwieldy and corrupt bureaucracy; extensive regulation; and a confusing legal system that discriminates against foreigners.

 The regrouping of Islamic State militants in central and southern Libya compounds the already high risk to foreign personnel and assets, particularly in Tripoli and Misratah.
-Energy assets are vulnerable to attack by militias and militants competing for control, particularly in the western Sirte Basin.
+Energy assets are vulnerable to attack by militias and militants competing for control, particularly in the Sirte Basin.
 Foreign workers at energy sites are vulnerable to kidnap.
-The government has no effective security apparatus capable of securing foreign and state assets, even in the major cities of Tripoli and Benghazi.
+The government has no effective security apparatus capable of securing foreign and state assets, even in the capital Tripoli.

 Libya is embroiled in a civil war between militia coalitions loosely affiliated with two major competing poles of governance.
 Fighting in Tripoli between Libyan National Army (LNA) forces and militias loyal to the UN-recognised government increases collateral damage risks to property, Mitigia airport, and the seaport.
 There is a specific threat to foreigners from jihadist groups in urban areas, particularly in the west of the country, and in the rural south.

 Vaccinations required to enter the country